interactive website + open access protocols

-Though vulnerability is embraced as a catalyst for positive personal and relational outcomes, the vulnerability of information is increasingly volatile, with multiplying opportunities for exploitation across individual, corporate, and state-level domains.
-This project highlights the inherent tensions between making our selves and our data vulnerable.
+While the concept of vulnerability has been embraced as a catalyst for positive relational outcomes, the vulnerability of information is increasingly volatile, with multiplying opportunities for exploitation by corporate and governmental systems.
+This project highlighted the inherent tensions between making our selves and our data vulnerable.

-At the completion of the month-long study, the project was re-envisioned in a static instantiation, where documentation is presented alongside findings, as well as the protocols used to access and share data.
+At the completion of the month-long study, the project was re-envisioned as static documentation and presented alongside findings, together with the protocols used to access and share data.

 With: JP Merz.

 - Winner of NewHive’s “Privacy, Surveillance and Prison Reform” Award

 - Developed and exhibited in residence at the Welcome to My Guest Room Digital Artist Residency